-The Board of Directors of the University of Aberdeen Foundation is made up of seven experienced and high-profile members of the American community who freely give their time and expertise in support of the Foundation's mission.
+The Board of Directors of the University of Aberdeen Foundation is made up of six experienced and high-profile members of the American community who freely give their time and expertise in support of the Foundation's mission.

 These alumni, all of whom have a love of and commitment to the University, have made it their business to help strengthen the University by contributing financially, by soliciting gifts from others, by encouraging connections between and among alumni, and by helping to recruit both undergraduates and post-graduate students.